Testwell CMT++

 problem to CMT++.

-Here are some quick links to CMT++
+Here are some quick links to

-capabilities:
+CMT++ capabilities:

 CMT++ facilitates:

-- Calculating the basic code complexity metrics
+- Calculating the basic code complexity

-- McCabe's (extended) cyclomatic number
+- McCabe's cyclomatic number (can be

 - Halstead's software science metrics